tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/dcx.html.markdown

 * `route_filter_prefixes` - (Optional, ForceNew) Static route, the network address of the user IDC.
 It can be modified after setting but cannot be deleted.
 AN unable field within BGP.
 * `route_type` - (Optional, ForceNew) Type of the route, and available values include BGP and STATIC.
 The default value is BGP.
 * `tencent_address` - (Optional, ForceNew) Interconnect IP of the DC within Tencent.
 * `vlan` - (Optional, ForceNew) Vlan of the dedicated tunnels.
-Valid value ranges:[0-3000].
+Valid value ranges: (0~3000).
 '0' means that only one tunnel can be created for the physical connect.

 ## Attributes Reference